skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 </div>
 ```

-Whether you're using CSS-in-JS, vanilla CSS, or CSS Modules it this can lead to
+Whether you're using CSS-in-JS, vanilla CSS, or CSS Modules this can lead to
 a lof one-off elements and styles.
 Additionally, to understand what's happening
-it requires mentally parsing all of the CSS attributes or even follow a class to
+it requires mentally parsing all of the CSS attributes or following a class to
 another file to see the what CSS attributes are applied to understand what's
 happening.
 What if this pattern of providing a basic flex layout was
 encapsulated as part of a component?